||Compilation & Review Guide

 |Passing Grade for Quizzer:

-This program provides accountants with guidance on compilation and review engagements.
+This program provides accountants with guidance on preparation, compilation, and review engagements.
 Although there are fewer authoritative standards for these engagements, they far outnumber the quantity of audits performed each year.
 The standards and applicable guidance to these engagements is provided in the introductory chapter.
-The performance of compilation and review engagements is discussed and separate chapters on reporting are included.
-Accounting bases other than GAAP are considered and compilation and review engagements on financial statements under these bases are the topic of another chapter.
-Reporting on specified elements, pro forma financial information, and personal financial statement engagements are also included in this program.
+The performance of preparation, compilation, and review engagements is discussed and separate chapters on reporting are included.

 A Bisk CPEasy alert is other comprehensive bases of accounting" (OCBOA) are also known as "special purpose frameworks."
 The AICPA's Statements on Auditing Standards use the term "special purpose framework," whereas the Statements on Standards for Accounting and Review Services use the term "other comprehensive bases of accounting" or OCBOA.